How to Track Influencer Campaigns With Spreadsheets (Template)

 How exactly do you measure the “success” of your influencer marketing efforts?

-It's a bummer when a brand crush a creator campaign but doesn't have the tools to present the "hard numbers" to their teams.
+It's a bummer when a brand crushes a campaign but doesn't have the tools to present the "hard numbers" to their teams.
 This is especially true if you need budget or buy-in to scale your campaigns.

 But we get it: reporting positive outcomes from influencer marketing can be complicated.